|Monitor Size||19.0 inch (483 mm)|

 - Setup poster

-- Safety, troubleshooting, and warranty guide
+- Safety and warranty information

 Note: With the exception of the models for U.S., Canada, and Japan, the power cords (based on the country order code) are supplied by distribution centers.